-The Deepwater Horizon MC252 oil spill in 2010 affected at least one-third of the Gulf area from western Louisiana east to the Florida Panhandle and south to the Campeche Bank in Mexico (Figure 3.1.2).
-The impacts of the Deepwater Horizon MC252 oil spill on the physical environment are expected to be significant and may be long-term.
+The Deepwater Horizon (DWH) MC252 oil spill in 2010 affected at least one-third of the Gulf area from western Louisiana east to the Florida Panhandle and south to the Campeche Bank in Mexico (Figure 3.1.2).
+The impacts of the DWH MC252 oil spill on the physical environment are expected to be significant and may be long-term.
 Oil was dispersed on the surface, and because of the heavy use of dispersants (both at the surface and at the wellhead), oil was also documented as being suspended within the water column, some even deeper than the location of the broken well head.
 Floating and suspended oil washed ashore in several areas of the Gulf as did non-floating tar balls.
 Whereas suspended and floating oil degrades over time, tar balls are persistent in the environment and can be transported hundreds of miles.
-For more information on the Deepwater Horizon MC252 oil spill, 13 see Section 3.2.2 below.
+For more information on the DWH MC252 oil spill, 14 see Section 3.2.2 below.

-13 http://sero.nmfs.noaa.gov/deepwater_horizon_oil_spill.htm
+14 http://sero.nmfs.noaa.gov/deepwater horizon oil spill.htm